evsignal/test/README.md

 # test

-the folder movie is a Django app
+The folder movie is a Django app